IC 2391

-IC 2391 (also known as the Omicron Velorum Cluster or Caldwell 85) is an open cluster in the constellation Vela consisting of hot, young, blueish stars, some of which binaries and one of which is a quadruple.
-Persian astronomer A. a.-R. Al Sufi first described it as "a nebulous star" in c.
+IC 2391 (also known as the Omicron Velorum Cluster or Caldwell 85) is an open cluster in the constellation Vela consisting of hot, young, blueish stars, some of which are binaries and one of which is a quadruple.
+Persian astronomer A. a.-R. al-Sufi first described it as "a nebulous star" in c.
 964. It was re-found by Abbe Lacaille and cataloged as Lac II 5.

+Description

-It is centred about 490 light-years away from Earth and can be seen with the naked eye.
-It contains about 30 stars with a total visual magnitude of 2.5, spread out along 50 arcminutes.
+IC 2391 is centred about 490 light-years away from Earth and can be seen with the naked eye.
+It contains about 30 stars with a total visual magnitude of 2.5, spread out across 50 arcminutes.